Identifying JBW$^*$-algebras through their spheres of positive elements: Introduction

 The fascinating challenge of determining whether two Banach spaces are isometrically isomorphic (as real Banach spaces) if, and only if, their unit spheres are isometrically isomorphic, has given rise to attractive results on identifying C$^*$-algebras, JB$^*$-algebras, and more generally, JB$^*$-triples.
 These results are all specific cases of the so-called Tingley's problem (cf. \cite{Tingley,Peralta18, Pe24}).
 For example, two von Neumann algebras are isometrically isomorphic if, and only if, there exists a surjective isometry between their unit spheres \cite{FP3}.
 More generally, if $A$ denotes a unital C$^*$-algebra or a real von Neumann algebra, and $X$ is a real or complex Banach space, every surjective isometry from the unit sphere of $A$ onto the unit sphere of $X$ admits an extension to a real linear isometry from $A$ onto $X$ \cite{MO}.
 The same conclusion holds when $A$ is a JBW$^*$-triple \cite{BeCuFerPe21}, or a unital JB$^*$-algebra \cite{PeSvard23}.

-In case that $\CA$ is a unital C$^*$-algebra or a JB$^*$-algebra with unit sphere $\RS_{\CA}$, there are some particular (strictly smaller) subsets of $\RS_{\CA}$ of special attractiveness as metric invariants, like for example the set of unitaries, the lattice of all projections, and the positive spheres (i.e., the set of all positive norm-one elements i.e. $\RS_{\CA^+} = \RS_{\CA}\cap {\CA^+}$).
+In the case that $\CA$ is a unital C$^*$-algebra or a JB$^*$-algebra with the unit sphere $\RS_{\CA}$, there are some particular (strictly smaller) subsets of $\RS_{\CA}$ of special attractiveness as metric invariants, such as the set of unitaries, the lattice of all projections, and the positive spheres (i.e., the set of all positive norm-one elements, $\RS_{\CA^+} = \RS_{\CA}\cap {\CA^+}$).
 Indeed, every surjective isometry between the sets of unitary elements of two von Neumann algebras (or more generally of two JBW$^*$-algebras) extends to a surjective real linear isometry between the corresponding algebras (see \cite{HatMol2014,CuPe2022,Hat2014,CuEnHiMiPe22}).

 The study of surjective isometries between the projection lattices $\CP(M)$ and $\CP(N)$ of two von Neumann algebras $M$ and $N$, respectively, has been considered in recent studies.
 A connected component of $\CP(M)$ which contains more than one element is called a \emph{Grassmann space} in $M$.
 Let $\mathscr{P}\subset M$ and $\mathscr{Q} \subset N$ be proper Grassmann spaces in $M$ and $N$.
 A result by M. Mori proves that for every surjective isometry $\Delta : \mathscr{P}\to \mathscr{Q}$ there exist a Jordan $^*$-isomorphism $\Phi :M\to N$ and a central projection $r\in \CP(N)$ which satisfy $\Delta (p) = \Phi (p) r + \Phi (\one-p) (\one-r),$ for all $p\in \mathscr{P}$ (see \cite[Theorem 2.1]{mori2019isometries}).
 The case of $B(H)$ was previously developed in a series of papers by F. Botelho, J. Jamison, and L. Molnár \cite{BJM}, and Gehér and \v{S}emrl \cite{geher2016isometries,geher2018isometries}.
 A full description of order isomorphisms between effect algebras of atomic JBW$^*$-algebras is given in \cite{RoeWortl2020}.